 - There are also plenty of options to find private rented accommodation either in privately run student halls or in private rented accommodation.

 - Please refer to the university website for details.

 - Swansea is known for its superb student nightlife.
 Wind Street, with its many pubs and clubs, offers a lively night out.
 The city also has cinemas, theatres, museums and many galleries.
 The Liberty Stadium hosts top-flight football and rugby and acts as a music venue too.
-There are plenty of shops, from big name chains to independent boutiques, plus Wales’ largest indoor market and regular outdoor ones as well.
-In 2018, the university will be opening a new Waterfront location in SA1, a vibrant area by the marina with cool bars and restaurants, which is both close to the beach and the city centre.
+There are plenty of shops, from big name chains to independent boutiques, plus Wales' largest indoor market and regular outdoor ones as well.
+In 2018, UWTSD opened its new IQ Building and library, Y Fforwm, in SA1 Swansea Waterfront, a vibrant area with cool bars and restaurants, close to the marina, beach and city centre.

 - Lampeter town is a busy commercial centre set in a beautiful rural area.
 It has chain stores and boutiques as well as charity shops plus a regular farmers’ market.
 There are welcoming pubs and the Victoria Hall stages live music monthly.
 The hall is also a venue for the People's Market, which offers live music, local food and crafts.
 The town has its own museum and the university is a cultural hub in itself, hosting a range of talks and events.